szu-ai/safe-driving-drl/README.md

   <a href="./video/3.mp4"><b>Demo 3 — Curved road, near-zero visibility</b></a>
 </p>

-**Demo 1** shows the ego navigating a busy intersection with NPC vehicles crossing from the left.
+**Demo 1,2 & 3** shows the ego navigating a busy intersection with NPC vehicles crossing from the left.
 When the traffic light turns red, the agent decelerates well before the stop line — the red-light compliance term rho_t in the safety reward and the TTC-based caution logic inside `_get_min_vehicle_ttc()` both activate.
 Once the intersection clears, the ego re-accelerates smoothly to target speed (18 km/h) with no overshoot, held in check by the throttle and steer rate limiters (±0.06/step, ±0.08/step).

-**Demo 2** shows a long straight-road segment in heavy rain with multiple traffic signals ahead and NPC vehicles across lanes.
-Uncertainty sigma_bar is elevated due to fog and NPC density, which reduces the entropy coefficient beta and constrains policy stochasticity — the agent drives conservatively, holding CTE near 0.65 m despite roughly half the distant entities being dropped by the observation noise model.
-The velocity projection reward rp_vel maintains forward momentum between route waypoints.

-**Demo 3** shows the ego entering a curved road segment near a palm-tree boulevard in near-zero visibility.
-Curvature-aware speed scheduling reduces the desired speed below 18 km/h as road curvature rises.
-The comfort penalty limits both jerk and steering rate, producing a smooth arc through the bend.
-The agent exits the curve still within the lane corridor, well inside the `max_route_deviation_m=5.5 m` off-road termination threshold.

 ---